PVD (physical vapour deposition) coatings are mainly used to protect, optimise and refine tools – across most industries and areas of application.

 - Very good dimensional stability and contour accuracy

 PVD Coatings Applied With a Low Temperature Method

 Some special coating systems can also be deposited using a low temperature method at approx. 250° C to 350° C, if and when required.
 The low temperature method is not used as standard but can well be the right solution for certain applications – e.g. for very low-tempered steels.
 PVD coats can also be applied very thin (approx. 1 µm).
 Generally, the coating thickness depends on the size of the tool (e.g. less than 2 µm for micro tools).
 Some coating systems allow the deposition of up to 10 µm.

 Requirements for PVD Coating

 You can find all the details on the requirements for PVD coatings under the menu item requirements.

 PVD Coating Systems: Eifeler’s Broad Range

 We have a broad standard portfolio of tried and tested PVD coating systems at our disposal which are consistently refined and adapted to the requirements of the age.
-You can download a tabularly overview of these Eifeler coating systems as a PDF file here.
+You can download a tabularly overview of these Eifeler coating systems as a PDF file (10 MB) here.

 No coating system from our standard portfolio perfectly matches your area of application?
 Upon request, we can offer you additional coating systems (Tigral, Topmatic, Dumatic, …) or offer you a new development specifically tailored to your requirements.